Blister Taping Techniques for Your Next Walking Holiday

 Taping is a great blister skill to have when you’re out on the trails.
 Even if you don’t use these methods to save your own feet, you’ll have the ability to ease somebody else’s walk.
 It’s not the be-all-and-end-all as far as blister prevention goes, but it’s a very good place to start.
 For many, many people, taping is all they need.
 So, practise and perfect your taping techniques so you can get all you can out of this valuable blister prevention strategy.

-If you’d like to learn more about preventing or treating your foot blisters, feel free to check out the Blister Prevention website.
+If you’d like to learn more about preventing blisters or treating them in the aftermath, feel free to check out the Blister Prevention website.